 Joan found humor in Wally’s question.
 “It’s on this Earth, as well as Keystone City, unless you weren’t born here,” she said with a friendly chuckle.

-Wally paused as he realized something had truly gone wrong with Earth.
+Wally paused as he realized something had truly gone wrong with the world.
 “Um, Joan… you don’t mind if I call my folks, do you?” he asked.

 “No, it’s all right.
 Go ahead,” she said, placing garlic bread inside her oven.

 Wally walked to the phone and dialed up his parents.
 Please let them be safe, he thought.